Chanterelles: Sustainable and Considerate Harvesting

 If this seems surprising, it is worth remembering that mycorrhizal mycelia can grow ‘vegetatively’ (wrong word scientifically, but you get the picture!), from partner tree to partner tree, without ever producing a mushroom.
 This is also helps to explain why some of those places that seem like ideal chanterelle terrain often produce precious few chanterelles: the mycelia is just too happy to waste energy making mushrooms!

 This ability of some fungi to spread by mycelial growth rather than by spores has historically been overlooked – understandable considering how tricky to observe they can be.
 Recent advances in DNA sequencing have revolutionised the way mycologists look a fungi.
-Mycelia have been found fungi in Scotland that do not produce genetically viable spores, but match other colonies in central Europe.
+Mycelia have been found in Scotland that do not produce mushrooms with genetically viable spores, but match other colonies in central Europe.
 The conclusion?
 They could only have spread through mycelia running from tree to tree – way back when there was a land bridge and largely uninterrupted tree cover.

 A mycologist friend of mine talks about mushroom production as an “insurance policy” on the part of the mycorrhizal fungi, rather than the be-all and end-all of their existence.
 Note that the same does not apply to many saprophytic fungi, which must rapidly jump from substrate to substrate as they expend finite food resources.
 There is a lot less pressure on, say, a chanterelle, that relies on a tree with a lifespan of 60 years (birch) to 300 years (oak) for its resources, than say a wrinkled fieldcap, that quickly devours piles of leaf and bark then must find more or perish.